 Swimming pond at Rendezvous Park (or "R Park" as we call it.)
 This swimming hole is perfect for taking a dip, floating in tubes and lounging on the beach.
 There are also nature trails to investigate.

 MOSTLY KIDS AGES 5 AND UP (although younger children will also enjoy some of the following):

-The Grand Adventure Park at Jackson Hole Mountain Resort, plus the climbing wall and bungee trampoline, mountain bike park and disc golf (these last two are definitely more for older kids/teenagers).
+The Ropes Course at Jackson Hole Mountain Resort, plus the climbing wall and bungee trampoline, mountain bike park and disc golf (these last two are definitely more for older kids/teenagers).
 Riding the Aerial Tram is great for the whole family.

 AGES 10 AND UP:

 Via Ferrata is Jackson Hole Mountain Resort's guided climbing experience.
 This memorable experience takes you above the valley floor, across suspended bridges and along granite walls.
 Via Ferrata is perfect for families, groups or individuals 10 years of age or older.
 For bookings and inquiries, please email email@example.com for more information or call 307-739-2797.

 Exum Mountain Guides' Family Climbing Adventure really takes things to new heights in Grand Teton National Park, high above Jenny Lake on a rockface next to Hidden Falls.
 No experience is necessary.
 Families must have at least one child under the age of 14 to sign up for this program, and kids must be at least 7 years old to go without a parent.
 Custom Climbing is offered for families with older kids.
 Visit exumguides.com.